 PLANNING Where are we now?
-In 2021, community survey results indicated that 6 of the 8 playgrounds in the Local Government Area (LGA) wer under-utilised, primarily through lack of shaded pleasant places for supervising adults.
+In 2021, community survey results indicated that 6 of the 8 playgrounds in the Local Government Area (LGA) were under-utilised, primarily through lack of shaded pleasant places for supervising adults.
 Where do we want to be in 10 years' time?
 By 2032, we want all 8 playgrounds in the LGA to be regularly utilised by families who have a positive playground experience.
 How will we get there?
 We will undertake a mature-tree planting program to increase available shade.
 We will install park benches near the new trees with good line of sight to play equipment to enable supervision.
 How will we know when we've arrived?
 In 2032, community survey results will indicate that all playgrounds in the LGA are being utilised.
 Supervising adults will report that playgrounds are pleasant places to be.

-REPORTING May be appropriate for A Innual Report How much did we do?
-Between 2021 and 2023, 100 trees of varying maturity were planted across the 8 playgrounds in the LGA.
-Should be answered for S State of our City How well did we do it?
+REPORTING May be appropriate for Annual Report Should be answered for S State of our City How well did we do it?
 Of the 100 trees planted, at least 75% of the trees planted at each site have survived and are thriving.
 OR Of the 100 trees planted, approx. 10 % at each site survived (as the species was incompatible with this climate) OR Of the 100 trees planted, approx. 50% survived at each site (losses were due largely to vandalism and damage caused by trail bikes that frequent the parks) Is anyone better off as a result?
 In 2023, 85% of survey respondents indicated that the playgrounds were now more pleasant places to be.
 OR Complaints received since the trees were planted indicate that a high number of playground users have experienced allergic reactions to the trees.
 OR Playground users report that the trees now create a visual barrier between the playground and the neighbouring area, making the playground feel less safe.